Common foot problems

 - Recurring pain or tenderness in any joint

 - Early morning stiffness

 - Skin changes, including rashes and growths

 Different forms of arthritis affect the body in different ways; many have distinct systemic affects that are not common to other forms.
 Early diagnosis is important to effective treatment of any form.
 Destruction of cartilage is not reversible, and if the inflammation of arthritic disease isn’t treated, both cartilage and bone can be damaged, which makes the joints increasingly difficult to move.
-Most forms of arthritis cannot be cured, but can be controlled or brought into remission; perhaps only five percent of the most serious cases, usually of rheumatoid arthritis, result in such severe crippling that walking aids or wheelchairs are required.
+Most forms of arthritis cannot be cured, but they can be controlled or brought into remission; perhaps only five percent of the most serious cases—usually of rheumatoid arthritis—result in such severe crippling that walking aids or wheelchairs are required.

 Bone spurs can develop almost anywhere on the foot.
 They are often a reaction to pressure or a result of an arthritic change near a joint.
 The term “bone spur” is often used to describe multiple types of foot problems.
 The term “calcium deposit” is sometimes used to describe a bone spur.